 To decide which GMAT test date and timing is suitable for you I would suggest you follow the ‘looking backward’ approach.
 This approach works because you go back from a fixed point of reference, i.e., Application deadline.

-Let me take the example for Round 1 of the MBA application to explain ‘thinking backward’ approach to finding your suitable GMAT test date.
+Let me take the example for Round 1 of the MBA application to explain ‘looking backward’ approach to finding your suitable GMAT test date.

 1. The Round 1 application deadlines for most B-schools fall in September or October.
 Hence, consider this date as a reference point.